-David Christiaan de Waal was Mayor of Cape Town 1889-1890.
-Before he became mayor but while he was a city councilor and member of the Legislative Council of the Cape Colony he helped develop De Waal Park.
-He loved trees for their “serene dignity and with branches always pointed heavenward as a symbol of prayer.”
-De Waal was responsible for the planting of thousands of trees in Cape Town and especially in De Waal Park.
-The park opened to the public in 1895.
+David Christiaan de Waal was Mayor of Cape Town from 1889-1890.
+Before he became mayor but while he was a city councilor and member of the Legislative Council of the Cape Colony, he planted thousands of trees.
+De Waal loved trees for their “serene dignity and branches pointed heavenward as a symbol of prayer”.
+He helped develop De Waal Park in Cape Town’s Oranjezicht suburb.
+It opened to the public in 1895.

-After walking in the beautiful park for a few hours I unknowingly popped into a gay restaurant on Kloof Street for brunch.
+After walking in the park for a few hours I unknowingly popped into a gay restaurant on Kloof Street for brunch.
 It was immediately obvious when I began looking at the menu items and artwork displayed.
-The guys welcomed and accepted me and the frittata I ordered was delicious.
+The fun guys welcomed and accepted me, and the frittata I ordered was delicious.